Thriving cities: Reweaving ecology, culture and community

 Previous Events

-Presenters: Nicky Nelson (Victoria University of Wellington) and Chris Woolley (Zealandia)
+Presenters: Professor Nicky Nelson (Victoria University of Wellington), Dr Chris Woolley (Zealandia) and Diana Methner (PhD student at Victoria University of Wellington)

 Urban lizards